- Walter Greaves 1846–1930

 - Purchased 1940

-In the nineteenth century the waterfront at Chelsea was teeming with barges and steamboats.
-Greaves painted this stretch of the Thames several times; here he includes the steeple of Chelsea Church amidst the thriving industrial landscape.
+In the 19th century the waterfront at Chelsea, London was busy with barges and steamboats.
+Greaves painted this stretch of the river Thames several times.
+Here he includes the steeple of St Mary’s Church, Battersea.

 Greaves was the son of a Chelsea boat-builder.
-He met Whistler in 1863 and they became close friends, Whistler frequently making use of the family’s boats to paint his famous ‘nocturnes’.
-Greaves said to John Rothenstein ‘Chelsea was so beautiful that you couldn’t but paint it.
-To Mr. Whistler, a boat was always a tone.
+He met the artist James Abbott McNeill Whistler in 1863 and they became close friends.
+Whistler frequently went out on the family’s boats to paint river scenes.
+Greaves said ‘Chelsea was so beautiful that you couldn’t but paint it.
+To Mr Whistler, a boat was always a tone.
 To me, it was just a boat’.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.

 - townscapes / man-made features(21,653)